top of page

 Key insight:

-The overall structural energy demand remains well within the available safety margin, with dynamic operational demand acting as the dominant contributor to the global energy balance.
+The overall structural energy demand remains well within the available safety margin, with

 Engineering value: